Is There a Scaling Law in the Inviscid Coalescence of Unequal-size Droplets?: Experiment

-The image sequences for representative droplet coalescence cases are presented in Fig.~\ref{fig:exp}(a-c), based on which the droplet interface contours corresponding to the different snapshots are extracted and overlapped in Fig.~\ref{fig:exp}(b-f).
-It is seen that the liquid bridge displays a notable asymmetry for $\Delta > 1$, rendering an inclined bridge interface with $R_L > R_S$, which becomes increasingly evident as the bridge evolves with time.
-As $Oh$ increases from 0.0016 to 0.0051, the bridge profiles in Fig.~\ref{fig:exp}(f) follow the original droplet contour more closely than those in Fig.~\ref{fig:exp}(e), as the secondary deformation on the bridge's upper and lower surfaces tends to be inhibited.
+To study the effect of varying liquid properties, i.e., density $\rho_l$, dynamic viscosity $\mu_l$, and surface tension $\sigma$, we adopt water and two aqueous glycerol solutions with 40 wt$\%$ and 60 wt$\%$ glycerol.
+These different liquids can be characterized by the non-dimensional Ohnesorge number, which is defined as $Oh = \mu_l (\rho_l \sigma D_S)^{-1/2}$.
+Based on the liquid properties specified in \emph{Materials and Methods}, $Oh$ numbers of all droplets in this experiment are estimated to vary among $10^{-3}$-$10^{-2}$, which belongs to the inviscid or inertia coalescence regime \cite{Xia:19b}.
+The image sequences for representative droplet coalescence cases are presented in Fig.~\ref{fig:exp}(a-c), where the droplet interface contours corresponding to the different snapshots are extracted and overlapped in Fig.~\ref{fig:exp}(b-f).
+We observe that the liquid bridge displays a notable asymmetry for $\Delta > 1$, rendering an inclined bridge interface with $R_L > R_S$, which becomes increasingly evident as the bridge evolves with time.
+As $Oh$ increases from 0.0028 to 0.0093, the bridge profiles in Fig.~\ref{fig:exp}(f) follow the original droplet contour more closely than those in Fig.~\ref{fig:exp}(e), as the secondary deformation on the bridge's upper and lower surfaces tends to be inhibited.
 This can be interpreted that the primary bridge movement gives rise to the development of a capillary wave along the droplet surface, which can be damped by enhanced viscosity.

-The experimental images for other cases can be found in the Supplemental Materials \cite{SM:24a}.
+Based on the evolution of the liquid bridge interface extracted from the experimental results of various $\Delta$ and $Oh$, we now check whether the classical scaling law of $R \sim t^{1/2}$ holds for unequal-size droplet coalescence, by plotting the data in the parameter space $[(8\sigma/\rho D_S^3)^{1/2}t, (2R/D_S)^2]$ \cite{DucheminL:03a, AartsDGAL:05a} in Fig.~\ref{fig:4}.
+While the overall scaling of $R^2 \sim t$ is still valid for most cases, there is an apparent upward drift of data from the $\Delta = 1.0$ line as $\Delta$ increases.
+This can be understood that the presence of a larger droplet enhances the expansion speed of the bridge interface, corresponding to a larger prefactor of the power-law scaling.
+Furthermore, the cases with $\Delta > 3$ display slightly decreased slopes compared with that of $R^2 \sim t$ as time proceeds to the later stage of coalescence when the liquid bridge becomes more asymmetric, indicating a mild diversion from the classical power-law scaling.